remotelyliving/php-dns/README.md

 Take a look in the `src/Entities` to see what's available for you to query by and receive.

-For records with extra type data, like SOA, TXT, MX, and NS there is a data attribute on `Entities\DNSRecord` that will be set with the proper type
+For records with extra type data, like SOA, TXT, MX, CNAME, and NS there is a data attribute on `Entities\DNSRecord` that will be set with the proper type

 **Reverse Lookup**